 - Understand the following keywords: Constitution, signers, reporter, newspaper, interview

 - Understand the contributions of these Founding Fathers: Washington, Franklin, Madison, Hamilton.

 - Understand the purpose of the U.S. Constitution

 - Research information about the signers of the Constitution

-- This book: If You Were There When they Signed the Constitution, or substitute another title about the Constitution
+- If You Were There When they Signed the Constitution by Elizabeth Levy, or substitute another book about the Constitution

 - Chart paper or chalkboard

 - Any age-appropriate article from Scholastic News or your local newspaper

 - Reporter/Founding Father props (optional)

 - Using poster board or butcher paper, prepare a Vocabulary Chart with the following keywords: Constitution, signers, reporter, newspaper, interview.
 Be sure to leave adequate spaces between terms for definitions.

 - Prepare definitions for all keywords.